sbadakhc/gopro/README.md

 Simple in cluster go client based on: https://github.com/kubernetes/client-go/tree/master/examples/in-cluster-client-configuration

-Most of the documentation and code has been reproduced from that repo.

 ### Authenticating inside the cluster

 This example shows you how to configure a client with client-go to authenticate